greyblake/nutype/WORKLOG.md

 ## Roadmap

+## For the initial release:

+* Add the arts to the repo and add the logo to README
+* Add all Meta info to Cargo.toml and github repo
+* Add "Support Ukraine" banner
+* Write a blog article

 ### TODO:
 * Finalize syntax!
 * Write a good detailed README
   * Quickstart
   * Philosophy
   * For devs
-* Add LICENSE
-* Add all Meta info to Cargo.toml and github repo
 * Maybe: rename nutype_macros -> nutype_macro ?
 * Create a logo?
   * Use this font: https://www.fontspace.com/stoner-font-f81576